DylanSuniaga/NoScopeAIProject/Section_2_Architecture_Workflow.md

 The main ML component is a causal temporal fingerprint model.

 It is trained on clean telemetry windows to predict player identity.
+In the current prototype, this is implemented with a lightweight fingerprint network over flattened causal windows.
 The hidden representation of that model becomes the player's behavioral embedding.

 This is the main non-trivial ML contribution because it performs: